Artemis: Callisto

-was one of Artemis' hunting attendants, and, as a companion of Artemis, took a vow of chastity.
+was one of Artemis's hunting attendants, and, as a companion of Artemis, took a vow of chastity.

 According to Hesiod in his lost poem Astronomia, Zeus appeared to Callisto, and seduced her, resulting in her becoming pregnant.
 Though she was able to hide her pregnancy for a time, she was soon found out while bathing.
 Enraged, Artemis transformed Callisto into a bear, and in this form she gave birth to her son Arcas.
 Both of them were then captured by shepherds and given to Lycaon, and Callisto thus lost her child.
 Sometime later, Callisto "thought fit to go into" a forbidden sanctuary of Zeus, and was hunted by the Arcadians, her son among them.
 When she was about to be killed, Zeus saved her by placing her in the heavens as a constellation of a bear.

-In his De Astronomica, Hyginus, after recounting the version from Hesiod, presents several other alternative versions.
+In his De astronomia, Hyginus, after recounting the version from Hesiod, presents several other alternative versions.
 The first, which he attributes to Amphis, says that Zeus seduced Callisto by disguising himself as Artemis during a hunting session, and that when Artemis found out that Callisto was pregnant, she replied saying that it was the goddess's fault, causing Artemis to transform her into a bear.
 This version also has both Callisto and Arcas placed in the heavens, as the constellations Ursa Major and Ursa Minor.
 Hyginus then presents another version in which, after Zeus lay with Callisto, it was Hera who transformed her into a bear.
-Artemis later, while hunting, kills the bear, and "later, on being recognized, [Callisto] was placed among the stars".
+Artemis later, while hunting, kills the bear, and "later, on being recognized, Callisto was placed among the stars".
 Hyginus also gives another version, in which Hera tries to catch Zeus and Callisto in the act, causing Zeus to transform her into a bear.
 Hera, finding the bear, points it out to Artemis, who is hunting; Zeus, in panic, places Callisto in the heavens as a constellation.